The southern part of Spain is a gastronomic destination of its own right – thanks to authentic Spanish dishes served up in Andalusia.

 Read also: Ultimate Malaga City Guide

-A quick browse through Andalusian recipes and you will clearly see how the dishes are widely influenced by Arabic cuisine.
+A quick browse through Andalusian recipes, and you will clearly see how the dishes are widely influenced by Arabic cuisine.

-Popular Spanish dishes, particularly those that come from the province of Al Andalus, almost always have one particular ingredient on spotlight: exceptionally-made olive oil.
+Popular Spanish dishes, particularly those that come from the province of Al Andalus, almost always have one particular ingredient on the spotlight: exceptionally-made olive oil.

-A bottle of this prized concoction must have space in your luggage on your way back home, otherwise you’re missing out on a huge cooking treat.
+A bottle of this prized concoction must have space in your luggage on your way back home; otherwise, you’re missing out on a huge cooking treat.

 I won’t blame you if all you know about Andalusian cuisine are tapas – and more tapas.
-However, there is more to the province’s gastronomic treasures than your usual famous spanish dishes.
+However, there is more to the province’s gastronomic treasures than your usual famous Spanish dishes.

 In this article, we’ll talk about hearty salads that tease your senses with colors of bright green and red.

-We also have easy and simple Spanish dishes for you to replicate such as the traditional Andalusian gazpacho and the staple Spanish chorizo.
+We also have easy and simple Spanish dishes for you to replicate, such as the traditional Andalusian gazpacho and the staple Spanish chorizo.